Los Angeles Felony Crime Defense Lawyers

 Perhaps worst of all, however, is the fact that you will likely lose custody of your children.
 Felons spend extended periods of time behind bars.
 Those convicted will not be able to support a family while incarcerated.
 During that time, custody will be taken from you and given to another party, most often the child’s other parent.
 However, if the other parent is not available, then it may be given to another relative or an unrelated third-party.
 Even when you are released, the court may decide that you cannot be trusted to take care of your child and refuse to give you custody again.
 This means that a felony conviction could leave you jobless, homeless, and without your family.

-That is precisely why, if you are facing a felony conviction, you need to work with experienced and dedicated Los Angeles criminal defense attorneys.
+That is precisely why, if you are facing a felony conviction, you need to work with experienced and dedicated Los Angeles criminal defense lawyers.
 We at Werksman Jackson & Quinn LLP have worked with countless clients who were charged with felony crimes and fought for their rights in court.
 We are prepared to do the same for you.
 To speak with a member of our skilled team, call us at (213) 688-0460.
 The prosecution is already working on your case.
 You don’t have time to wait.

 Recent Case Results